Reason 4 to leave Santo Domingo: Typical urban problems, Level 5000

 One could argue, that these are the typical characteristics of any random city on the continent.
 I won’t disagree.
-But what I have seen in Santo Domingo so far is unfortunately the poorest dealing with all of these urban problems.
+But what I have seen in Santo Domingo so far is ,unfortunately, the poorest dealing with all of these urban problems.

 I can imagine, that a visitor seeing this for the first time would be shocked about that.
 A 3rd world country has some uncomfortable surprises to showcase its visitors from the first world.
 It wasn’t as harsh for me, because I was pretty used to a certain level from other Latin American cities.
 You’ll get a little dull from all you’ve seen.

 But the level I saw in Santo Domingo?
 Jeez, that even took me some weeks to get over it.
-I’ll be never expecting to really get used and accept this behavior and treatment of the Dominicans with emissions.
+I’ll be never expecting to really get used to and accept this behavior and treatment of the Dominicans with emissions.

 A different understanding of how to treat mother nature

-But these are only few examples and I don’t know all neighborhoods of Santo Domingo.
+But these are only a few examples and I don’t know all neighborhoods of Santo Domingo.
 But all residential areas suffer more or less from the same aforementioned problems.

 Santo Domingo is a concrete jungle because of overpopulation